 Community Café Dialogues

 Participants meet face-to-face in a safe environment, learn about and from each other, and work towards a more cohesive and friendly community which acknowledges diversity as strength.
+This is accompanied by a shared meal and opportunities to network and better understand each other.

 Providing opportunity to meet and learn